Zhou-lab-SUDA/Genomic_China_Acinetobacter/README.md

 - inferred geographic states
 - posterior probabilities of ancestral locations

-This file can be directly visualized in iTOL for inspection of temporal and spatial evolutionary patterns.
+This file can be directly visualized in [iTOL](https://itol.embl.de/) for inspection of temporal and spatial evolutionary patterns.

 ### Transmission inference

-Transmission dynamics were inferred using the discrete trait reconstruction framework implemented in TreeTime.
+Transmission dynamics were inferred using the discrete trait reconstruction framework implemented in TreeTime mugration module.

 In brief, each branch in the phylogeny was evaluated for changes in geographic state between parent and descendant nodes.
 Branches associated with state transitions were interpreted as putative transmission events between locations.